The History of Kyoto : Japan’s Former Capital

-Kyoto’s history is a long one, it all started in the 8th century.
-The city was built as the capital of Japan in that time and was home to the Imperial Court until 1868 when it moved to Tokyo.
+The history of Kyoto goes all the way back to the 8th century.
+The city was built as the capital of Japan at that time and was home to the Imperial Court until 1868 when it moved to Tokyo.
 No longer the capital of the country today, it is still the capital of the prefecture and superior to Tokyo when it comes to historical sites, relics, and monuments.
 Because it has managed to retain a charming traditional atmosphere in many neighborhoods it draws millions of domestic as well as international tourists each year.
+We have great package tours that include

 Archeologists have found sites that date back all the way to the Jomon and Yayoi period of more than 10.000 years ago, but it wasn’t until the 6th century that the area has been colonized more permanently.
 This was the Hata clan who was originally from Korea.
 These people were silk farmers and became wealthy because of the trade in silk products.
 They built their family temple in the Western part of what would become Kyoto, as other powerful clans started moving into the northern part of the area.